Theldus/nanvix/src/ubin/PORTS/README.md

 ├── build.sh
 ├── clean.sh
 └── my_program_port
-    ├── binaries (should only exist after build.sh and should be deleted with │   └── bin   clean.sh)
+    ├── build    (optional, created with build.sh and deleted with clean.sh) ├── binaries (should only exist after build.sh and should be deleted with │   └── bin   clean.sh)
     │       └── my_port_binary